Browse by . . .

 Smaller panels might almost be paintings rescued from the garbage and still in need of repair.
 Oreo Velcro refers to its creamy black and white, not to actual cookies, but then not much here derives from an art supply store.
 One can see mitred wood here and there beneath the plywood, sawdust, cardboard, and paint.
 What one cannot see is a stretcher—or anything to stretch.
 If these small panels do less to engage the architecture and sometimes elude me as well, still they insist that, all along, the scraps are of painting.
 In fact, back on the Lower East Side just weeks later, for what a show calls "Adaptive Radiation," Ryman puts both painting and two-by-fours through even more paces.

 They can disrupt the image or the picture plane, collide again with their frames and the corners of a room, or cluster with so little paint that one might not even notice how their varying lengths reshape the rectangle.
 One variation on his early corner pieces looks like little more than a branch blown in from the street, except for its bands of color.
 Again the two largest paintings play off the gallery most effectively.
 One set of slim beams angles off the floor, slides up, and arcs past the stairs, only to return across from where they began.
 His Rafterweb Scrapwall comes almost to the top of the two-tiered space beyond, as well as out onto the floor, like a majestic Islamic carpet.
-If all that starts with squares, each square distinguished by the disarray of smaller blocks within it, they are building and scrapping abstraction.
+If all that starts with squares, each square distinguished by the disarray of smaller blocks within it, they are building and scrapping abstraction—like a still later work, from 2015, and a chimera.

-Cordy Ryman, Laura Newman, and Claire Seidl ran at Lesley Heller through October 27, 2007, "The Lath Picture Show" at Friedrich Petzel through September 22, Thomas Lendvai at Winkleman through October 6, and David Ersser and Christoph Morlinghaus at Roebling Hall through October 6.
-Ryman, Katie Armstrong, and Jordan Eagles ran at the Visual Art Center of New Jersey through March 24, 2013, and Ryman also ran at Dodge through May 12 of that year.
+Cordy Ryman ran at Lesley Heller through October 27, 2007, at the Visual Art Center of New Jersey through March 24, 2013, at Dodge through May 12 of that year, and at Zürcher through May 5, 2015.
 I also refer to his meanderings before 2013 with another gallery, DCKT.
-Portions of the earliest section on Cordy Ryman first appeared in Artillery magazine.
+Portions of the earliest review first appeared in Artillery magazine.
+A related review looks at Cordy Ryman in midtown.